npmInicola90/npmInicola90/README.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 - 🔭 I’m currently working on NSR gaming
-- 🌱 I’m currently mastering python and HTML
+- 🌱 I’m mastering python and HTML
 - 💬 You can contact me on: nicolaleone.commercial@gmail.com
-- 📫 you can reach me in Yarm, UK
+- 📫 if you wish to reach me: Yarm, UK
 - 😄 full time student